CarliJoy/intersection_examples/specification.rst

 In order for the following rules intended for type checkers to work correctly the following reduction have to be applied to Intersections first:

-- Nested Intersection shall be flattened, i.e ``Intersection[A, Intersection[B, C]] ==
+- Nested intersections shall be flattened, i.e ``Intersection[A, Intersection[B, C]] ==
   Intersection[A, B, C]``
-- If a (concrete or protocol) type ``A`` is a subtype of ``B``, ``A`` shall be removed from the Intersection
+- If a (concrete or protocol) type ``A`` is a subtype of ``B``, ``A`` shall be removed from the intersection
-- If a protocol ``BP`` defines **all** methods and properties of a protocol ``AP``, ``AP`` shall be removed from the Intersection
+- If a protocol ``BP`` defines **all** methods and properties of a protocol ``AP``, ``AP`` shall be removed from the intersection
-- If the concrete class ``A`` fulfils the Protocol ``AP``, ``AP`` shall be removed from the Intersection
+- If the concrete class ``A`` fulfils the Protocol ``AP``, ``AP`` shall be removed from the intersection
-- An Intersection with only one element shall be normalized to the element.
+- An intersection with only one element shall be normalized to the element.

 ``Any`` Reduction